Home renovation loan from the FHA 203(k) program.

 How to apply

 Dial 800-225-5342 to speak to the FHA and to reach their information line.
 Another option is to call a HUD certified housing counselor in your area.
-Read more HUD counselors.
+Read more about HUD counselors.

 Or contact your bank or lender and ask them about this loan product.
 Almost all lenders have relationship with the Federal Housing Administration (FHA), which is part of the Department of Housing and Urban Development (HUD), Most local as well as national lenders can accept applications for the 203K program.